 It’s not just the twin daughters that will have the new gene variants (alleles) but they’ll be passed on to their kids.
 The edited versions of the genes are inherited.

-By contrast gene therapy, which can be used to tackle some rare genetic diseases by changing the DNA of some cells in the person is not passed on.
+Contrast that with gene therapy.
+Gene therapy tackles some rare genetic diseases by changing the DNA of some cells in the person.
+There the genetic changes are not passed on.

 Off-target changes: erm, Houston, we kinda missed